Updated on April 30, 2014

 Q) I do not have GIC health benefits an employee.
 May I elect the benefits upon my retirement?

-A) You are eligible to elect GIC health insurance at retirement as a state or municipal retiree as long as you have been approved and continue to receive a retirement or pension allowance from the State Board of Retirement or a participating public retirement system.
+A) If you were eligible for GIC benefits at retirement, you can elect GIC health insurance as a state or municipal retiree as long as you have been approved and continue to receive a retirement or pension allowance from the State Board of Retirement or a participating public retirement system.
 Your GIC Benefits Coordinator will assist with this process.

 Q) I do not have GIC health insurance benefits as a retiree.
 May I enroll in GIC health insurance benefits?